Academic Catalog

 SPED 755 Reading-Issues & Interventions 3.00

 This course investigates the various aspects of reading challenges, (phonemic awareness, phonics, vocabulary, reading comprehension and fluency), so that educators can provide effective reading instruction to readers of various abilities.
 Strategies for diagnosis and remediation of reading difficulties at the elementary and secondary levels will be considered.
-A pre-student teaching clinical experience with elementary student(s) who struggle in reading will be required.
+A pre-student teaching clinical experience with elementary student(s) with reading challenges will be required.

 Typically Offered: